kholoudsamy97/HackTheBox_writeups/Retired Machines/Nibbles/README.md

 ![](images/exploit1.png)

-then we will set options and run to get a shell:
+then set options and run to get a shell:

 ![](images/exploit2.png)